 Our Visiting Fellows often visit other universities and research centres in Finland, and we are happy to help them make connections beyond the Aleksanteri Institute and the University of Helsinki.

-The Fellowship carries a monthly grant of 3300 € to cover all expenses related to the stay in Helsinki.
+In the academic year 2019-2020, the Fellowship carries a monthly grant of 3300 € to cover all expenses related to the stay in Helsinki.

 As the fellowship is a grant, not a salary, it is not subject to Finnish taxation.
 Because Visiting Fellows are not staff members of the University of Helsinki, they are not covered by the university’s insurance or occupational health care.
 Fellows are therefore expected to arrange for their own medical and travel insurance and to provide proof of a valid insurance policy when beginning their fellowship term.